nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 There are several gNMI clients that one can use to interface with gNMI-enabled devices, we will use gNMIc CLI tool in this exercise as it is the most feature rich tool for this task.

-gNMIc is already installed on the server where we run the lab topology, so you don't have to install it.
+gNMIc is already installed on the server where we run the lab topology, **so you don't have to install it**.
 But even if you would have to, it is as easy as running a single [install script](https://gnmic.openconfig.net/install/).

 ## Step 3: Capabilities